Home > Programs > ELST

 About the Program

-The Employment, Life Skills & Training (ELST) program at Nawican Friendship Centre empowers Indigenous and non-Indigenous community members on their journey toward meaningful employment and personal growth.
+The Employment, Life Skills & Training (ELST) Program at the Nawican Friendship Centre empowers Indigenous and non-Indigenous community members on their journey toward meaningful employment and personal growth.
 We take a holistic, culturally grounded approach that recognizes each person’s unique strengths, experiences, and challenges—understanding that finding and maintaining employment involves more than just having a resume.
-Whether you’re entering the workforce for the first time, returning after time away, looking to upgrade your skills, or exploring new career paths, our experienced team provides personalized support tailored to your goals.
+If you’re entering the workforce for the first time, returning after time away, looking to upgrade your skills, or exploring new career paths, our experienced team provides personalized support tailored to your goals.
 From career counseling and job search assistance to skills training and educational guidance, we work alongside you to build confidence, develop practical abilities, connect you with opportunities, and address any barriers that may be holding you back.

 How to Get in Touch